ViciousSquid/Dosidicus/headless/README_headless_trainer.md

 ## Example Workflow

 ### 1. Create a custom brain in the Brain Designer
-Use the Dosidicus-2 Brain Designer to create your architecture, then export it as JSON.
+Use the [Brain Designer](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) to create your architecture, then export it as JSON.

 ### 2. Train the brain headlessly
 ```bash